Former Trump official dies after attempted car-jacking in Washington

 “His sudden departure has left a void in our lives that can never be filled.
 In this time of grief, we are grateful for the outpouring of love and support from family, friends, and the community, and extend our heartfelt gratitude to everyone who has reached out to offer condolences and assistance.
 Thank you for respecting our privacy as we mourn the loss of an incredible man.”

 Mr Gill, 56, was shot on Monday evening around 5.45pm near Mount Vernon Square.
-Police have not said whether Mr Gill was targeted for his vehicle, although reports indicated that he was parked outside a law office in his car when the attack occurred.
+Police have not said whether he was targeted for his vehicle, although reports indicated that he was parked outside a law office in his car when the attack occurred.

 The rampage then continued, according to police, throughout the evening hours of Monday into early Tuesday morning.
 The suspect is accused of shooting at officers twice, once during a traffic stop and again in a drive-by committed against a parked vehicle.
 Neither officer was injured.

 Maryland’s attorney general released a statement identifiying the suspect as 28-year-old Artell Cunningham.
-He was shot and killed after being confronted by police in New Carrollton, Maryland, around 4:30 am.
+He was shot and killed after being confronted by police in New Carrollton, Maryland, at around 4.30am.

 Mr Gill was chief of staff to the chairman of the US Commodity Futures Trading Commission (CTFC) from October 2016 until November 2019.